khulnasoft-labs/mitigate-drivers/CONTRIBUTING.md

-# Contributing to mitigate-drivers 🚗💨
+# Contributing to Mitigate-Drivers 🚗💨

-First off, thank you for considering contributing to mitigate-drivers!
+First off, thank you for considering contributing to Mitigate-Drivers!
 Your help is invaluable in keeping this project up-to-date and useful for the community.

 The following guidelines will help you understand how to contribute effectively.

 ## 📝 Reporting Issues

-If you find a bug or an issue, please create a new issue on the [GitHub repository](https://github.com/khulnasoft-labs/mitigate-drivers/issues) with the following information:
+If you find a bug or an issue, please create a new issue on the [GitHub repository](https://github.com/khulnasoft-lab/mitigate-drivers/issues) with the following information:

 1. A clear and descriptive title
 2. A detailed description of the issue